coingaming/dev/btc-lsp/README.md

 ## Kubernetres

-K8S setup is scripted in a way similar to Docker/Swarm setup.
 Some tools are required to be installed directly on host machine.
 They can be installed using nix-env:

 ```sh
 ./nix/nix-install-tools.sh